Transport in the Netherlands: Cycling

 A fietsstraat (cycle street) where cyclists have priority and cars are "guests" and must yield.

 Cycling is a ubiquitous mode of transport in the Netherlands.
 27% of all trips are by bicycle - the highest modal share of any country in the world.
 Moreover: 36% of the Dutch list the bike as their most frequent mode of transport on a typical day.
 Some 85% of the people own at least one bicycle.
-All in all the Dutch are estimated to have at least 18 million functioning bikes, which makes more than one per capita, and much more than the 11.3 million motor vehicles registered on the road.
+All in all the Dutch are estimated to have at least 18 million functioning bikes [21][22], which makes more than one per capita, and much more than the 11.3 million motor vehicles registered on the road.
 Almost as many passenger kilometres are covered by bicycle as by train.

 Cycling infrastructure is comprehensive, and public policy, urban planning & laws are bike-friendly.
 Most roads except for motorways support cyclists, and bikeways are clearly signposted, well maintained and well lit.
 Dedicated cycle tracks are common on busy roads - some 35,000 km of track has been physically segregated from motor traffic, equal to a quarter of the country's entire road network.
-Busy junctions often give priority to cyclists, or they are equipped with cycle-specific traffic lights.
+Busy junctions often prioritize cyclists, or they are equipped with cycle-specific traffic lights.

 There are large bicycle parking facilities, particularly in city centres and at train stations.
 Since the start of the 21st century, parking spaces for 450,000 bicycles were built and modernized at over 400 train stations, and Dutch railways organizations ProRail and NS are calling for an expansion by another 250,000 by 2027.
 Already half of all Dutch train travelers cycle to the railway station, amounting to half a million cyclists daily.

 In 2013, the European Cyclists' Federation ranked the Netherlands, together with Denmark as the most bike-friendly country in Europe.